 That was a pleasant surprise.
 SparkyLinux performed with the USB installation far better than any other portable Linux-on-a-stick distros I’ve used over the years.
-SparkyLinux’s USB installation worked so well, I used it on multiple computers for weeks without missing a beat.
+SparkyLinux’s USB installation worked so well I used it on multiple computers for weeks without missing a beat.

-The takeaway from that USB-based performance is that SparkyLinux installed on a hard drive can compute circles around many other Linux distros, and at least keep an even track record with the rest.
+The takeaway from that USB-based performance is that SparkyLinux installed on a hard drive can compute circles around many other Linux distros and at least keep an even track record with the rest.

 I know that from actually putting SparkyLinux 5.7 Testing release on an aging computer.
-The LXQt and Openbox combination runs fine on legacy gear with at least 256MB of RAM and 10 GB hard drive space.
+The LXQt and Openbox combination runs fine on legacy gear with at least 256MB of RAM and 10 GB of hard drive space.

 Remember, the intent of the developer is to use SparkyLinux as a normal, full installation on the hard drive.
 I may very well put SparkyLinux on the hard drives of several computers, but right now, I am getting all the functionality I need from the USB installation.